Conditions

 What is IBS (Irritable Bowel Syndrome)?

-What are the Symptoms of IBS?
+What are the symptoms of IBS?

 The symptoms of IBS include:

 It is important to contact your doctor if you have blood in your stool, unexplained vomiting, or persistent stomach pain that spreads to your back.
 Severe symptoms could indicate a more serious condition, such as colon cancer.
 Contact a gastroenterologist today if you have any combination of the above symptoms.
+FIND A GASTRO PHYSICIAN NEAR YOU

-What Causes Irritable Bowel Syndrome (IBS)?
+What causes Irritable Bowel Syndrome (IBS)?

-The main triggers of IBS are:
+The primary triggers of IBS are:

-What are the Treatments for IBS?
+What are the treatments for IBS?

 There are several lifestyle changes that you can make to help prevent and address the symptoms of IBS.
 Some of those lifestyle changes include: